rest-for-physics/rest-for-physics.github.io/rest-g4/rest-g4.md

 In this section, you will find advice for getting started with restG4, including how to run and access output files from simulations.
 Examples included in the base [restG4 repository](https://github.com/rest-for-physics/restG4/tree/master/examples) are also illustrated.

 The `restG4` package provides an executable named restG4 which refers to both REST and geant4 library.
 To install it, we must have Geant4 and REST mainbody installed.
-Then use commands `cmake` and `make`, as instructed in section 2. restG4 is a single-executable program.
+Then use commands `cmake` and `make`. restG4 is a single-executable program.
 By default it is installed in REST bin directory (${REST_PATH}/bin/).
 We can directly type `restG4` to start it.

 ### Getting started with the restG4 package